Jake Cinninger

 Jacob Alan Cinninger (born December 16, 1975) is an American musician.
-He has risen to fame as one of two lead guitarists in the Chicago-based jam band Umphrey's McGee.
+He has risen to fame as one of two lead guitarists in the Chicago-based rock band Umphrey's McGee.
 He is influenced by a wide range of styles and guitar players such as Joe Pass, Tommy Emmanuel, Chris Poland, Randy Rhoads, George Benson, David Gilmour, Frank Zappa, and Roy Buchanan among others.

 History

 Cinninger was raised in Niles, Michigan, where he says his parents' extensive record collection influenced his eclectic tastes in music.
 Cinninger began playing in many bands by the age of 12, ranging in styles from jazz fusion to country music.
 After spending some time in the Berklee School of Music, he took classical guitar lessons from Gerry Zubko in Roseland, South Bend, Indiana.
 In 1997, he started his own band, Ali Baba's Tahini and regularly played shows alongside of another local band, Umphrey's McGee.
 Cinninger chose to learn his chops by playing with others rather than attend a college musical curriculum, as many of his friends did.
 Eventually, Ali Baba's Tahini disbanded in 2000 and Cinninger accepted an offer to join as a full-time member of Umphrey's McGee in 2000.
 His first show as a member of the band was on September 1, 2000.

 Since joining the band, he has, along with founder Brendan Bayliss, become one of the group's main songwriters.